zydou/arti/web/docs/integrating-arti/custom-wrappers/android.md

 title: Compiling for Android
 ---

-# Compilation Arti for Android
+# Compiling Arti for Android

 ## Limitations
 At the moment of writing this guide, Arti does not have a stable Rust API yet.
 For that reason, no proper bindings are provided.